rayoowoo/CoC/README.md

 ## Future Implementations
 1. Adding an admin page to allow website administrators to change the content of the page from one singular location
-2. An upcoming events page
-3. A media page
+2. A media page
-4. Adding the blog
+3. Adding the blog
-5. Adding pictures and graphics
+4. Adding pictures and graphics
-6. Making the website responsive
+5. Making the website responsive